Green Card vs. Citizenship: Everything You Need to Know

 There is often confusion concerning the differences between green card holders and those with citizenship status.
 6 min read

-U.S. citizens hold the highest status of what can be attained under U.S. immigration law.
+U.S. citizens have the highest level of benefits.
+Therefore, non-citizens emigrate to the United States in hopes of one day becoming a permanent U.S. citizen, also referred to as the process of naturalization.
 The process of naturalization includes a $680 filing fee, a significant amount of paperwork, fingerprinting, and a very detailed interview process.
-However, once you receive citizenship status, you have several rights, which include:
+However, once you receive citizenship status, you have several rights, including the following:

 U.S. Lawful Permanent Residence

 Green card holders have many rights, which is generally why many non-citizens apply for a green card as soon as they become eligible to do so.
 Some common benefits to having a green card include the ability to travel both domestically and internationally and file an immigration petition for all family members to also obtain green cards.
 Keep in mind, however, that green card holders generally cannot travel for more than six months at a time without risk of losing green card status.